MaverikKKKK/PEI-Assignment/README.md

 1. Extract, & Transformation of Data in Python
 2. Performing Exploratory Data Analysis in Python <br />
       a.
 Check Data Integrity, Correctness & Completeness<br />
       b.
 Checked Duplicate Data to remove redundancy<br />
       c.
 Check for Outliers - Box Plot Method and Skewness checked<br />
 4. Data Modelling - Snowflake Schema
 5. Export Final Tables for Visualisation
 6. Dashboard Created for Tracking Metrics using Tableau

 ## Data Exploration and Cleaning

 **1. Initial Analysis:** We start by exploring the datasets to understand the data structure and content.
-This includes checking for missing values, duplicates, and any inconsistencies.
+This includes checking for missing values, duplicates, and any inconsistencies. <br />
-**2. Data Cleaning:** Based on the initial analysis, we clean the data by handling missing values, removing duplicates, and correcting any inconsistencies found in the datasets.
+**2. Data Cleaning:** Based on the initial analysis, we clean the data by handling missing values, removing duplicates, and correcting any inconsistencies found in the datasets.<br />
-**3. Outlier Detection:** We identify and address outliers in the dataset, particularly focusing on high-value transactions that could skew the analysis.
+**3. Outlier Detection:** We identify and address outliers in the dataset, particularly focusing on high-value transactions that could skew the analysis.<br />

 ## Schema Design

-**1. Schema Selection:** We choose a Snowflake schema for this project because it allows for normalized data, reducing redundancy and improving query performance.
+**1. Schema Selection:** We choose a Snowflake schema for this project because it allows for normalized data, reducing redundancy and improving query performance. <br />
-**2. Fact Table:** The **Order Fact Table** is designed to capture transactional data, including Order_ID, Customer_ID, Product_ID, and Amount.
+**2. Fact Table:** The **Order Fact Table** is designed to capture transactional data, including Order_ID, Customer_ID, Product_ID, and Amount. <br />
-**3. Dimension Tables:**
+**3. Dimension Tables:** <br />
    **a.
-Customer Table:** Stores customer details, linking to the Country Table.
+Customer Table:** Stores customer details, linking to the Country Table. <br />
    **b.
-Country Table:** Normalizes country information to avoid repetition.
+Country Table:** Normalizes country information to avoid repetition. <br />
    **c.
-Product Table:** Contains product-related details, linked to the Order Fact Table.
+Product Table:** Contains product-related details, linked to the Order Fact Table. <br />
    **d.
-Shipping Table:** Connected to the Customer Table via Customer_ID, storing shipping status information.
+Shipping Table:** Connected to the Customer Table via Customer_ID, storing shipping status information. <br />

 **Data Integration**

 **1. Generating Tables:** After designing the schema, we generate the necessary tables as CSV files.
-These tables are structured according to the Snowflake schema, ensuring that they are ready for efficient querying.
+These tables are structured according to the Snowflake schema, ensuring that they are ready for efficient querying. <br />
-**2. Saving Tables:** The final tables (Country_Table.csv, Customer_Table.csv, Product_Table.csv, Order_Fact_Table.csv, and Shipping_Table.csv) are saved in the working directory, prepared for loading into a data warehouse.
+**2. Saving Tables:** The final tables (Country_Table.csv, Customer_Table.csv, Product_Table.csv, Order_Fact_Table.csv, and Shipping_Table.csv) are saved in the working directory, prepared for loading into a data warehouse. <br />

 ## **Findings**

 **1. Data Quality:** The initial data exploration revealed no issues with missing values, but some high-value outliers were identified in the order amounts.
 These outliers were addressed to ensure accurate analysis.
 Outliers were for two products : {Monitor, Harddisk}; for which on further exploration I found that these two are high valied product, thus being identified as outliers.

 **2. Schema Design:** The Snowflake schema was successfully implemented, with normalized tables ensuring efficient data storage and retrieval.
 The Shipping Table was effectively connected to the Customer Table via Customer_ID, allowing for comprehensive analysis of shipping data in relation to customer information.